Permaculture Garden Project

 The Permaculture Project

-The Caloundra City Private School Permaculture Project is a slowly evolving, organically based program that welcomes any student in the School who would like to learn about self-sustaining food development in a ‘backyard’ setting.
-The School’s Permaculture garden began in 2008 with a willing band of Year Seven students who threw themselves into an idea that we could grow food that was not only ecologically sound, but that tasted great also!
+The Caloundra City Private School Permaculture Project is an evolving, organically based program that welcomes any student in the School who would like to learn about self-sustaining food development in a ‘backyard’ setting.
+The School’s Permaculture garden began in 2008 with a willing band of Year Seven students who threw themselves into an idea that we could grow food that was not only ecologically sound, but that also tasted great!

 Of course, Permaculture is so much more than growing vegetables.
 By adopting the ethics of Permaculture and applying these principles in our daily life we can make the transition from being dependent consumers to becoming responsible producers.
 This journey builds skills and resilience at home and in our local communities that will help us prepare for an uncertain future with less available energy.

 At this stage in the program’s evolution we have chosen to adopt both a useful and manageable degree of projects that have given us a sound foundation based on healthy principles.
 At the time of writing we have chosen to focus on the following elements: